 Thankfully, there are several anti-flea home remedies out there that actually do work quite well.

 #1 – Dish Soap and Water

-For this method, you should make a mixture of soap and water.
-This mixture can be placed in any areas where fleas have been spotted.
+Add a few teaspoons of Dawn dish soap to a bottle of water and spray in any areas where fleas have been spotted.

 The soapy water will essentially act as glue and trap the fleas and it works much more effectively than simply trying to drown fleas in plain water.

 While it’s very safe, it’s still a good idea to keep the mixture out of the reach of small children and pets.